amirongit/notecode/algebra1FullCourse.md

 constant terms: don't have variables within their factors.<br>
 expressions: combinations of terms.<br>
 sub expressions: expressions within terms grouped by parentheses or brackets as one of their factors.<br>
-like terms: terms sharing the same set of variable factors raised to the same exponents; can be merged together.
+like terms: terms sharing the same set of variable factors raised to the same exponents; they can be merged together.

 equations: assertions that two expressions evalute to the same value.<br>
 - identities: true for all substitutions; their sides are different versions of each other
 - contradictions: false for all substitutions; they don't have any solution
-- conditional: true for some & false for other substitutions
+- conditionals: true for some & false for other substitutions

 inequations: assertions that two expressions don't evalute to the same value.<br>
 solutions of equations or inequations are substitutes for their variables proving their assertion.<br>